Effects of climate change

 NIVA pioneered the use of large-scale experiments as tools in climate effect research.
 The CLIMEX Project (1994-2000) was unique when a 1000 m² headwater catchment at Risdalsheia near Grimstad was covered by a transparent roof and walls.

 More recently we have carried out many experiments involving the manipulation of thermal regimes in lakes and manipulation of soil temperature, soil humidity and snow-cover in small catchments.
 We have also studied the effects of climate change on seaweed and kelp as well as marine bottom organisms.

 NIVA's research station at Solbergstrand in the Oslo Fjord is being expanded to enable researchers to perform experiments on the climate effects of marine ecosystems.

 Since 1998 NIVA has carried out large-scale experiments to study the effects of increased CO2 concentrations in the atmosphere.
 From 2005 we have studied the environmental effects of capture and storage of CO2 in geological structures.
 We have developed advanced equipment that can be lowered to the seabed to study the effects of CO2 and methane on benthic organisms living above or in soft-bottomed seabeds.

 NIVA leads the administration of CO2GeoNet (The European Network of Excellence on the Geological Storage of CO2).

-Kai Sørensen, research manager, Oceanography and remote sensing
+Kai Sørensen, research manager, Marine Biogeochemistry and Oceanography

-NIVA's research on carbon capture and storage is implemented through a number of EU projects and large national initiatives, for instance the Centre for Environment-Friendly Energy Research, FME-SUCCESS.
+NIVA's research on carbon capture and storage is implemented through a number of EU projects and large national initiatives, for instance the Centre for Environment-Friendly Energy Research, FME-SUCCESS, REFRESH and MARS.